AscendingPassage.com HOME PAGE.

 The Temple of Debod

 Debod Temple (Debut, Debot, Debout, Dabod or Dabud) was built by Pharaoh Adikhalamani in the third century BC.
 The Temple was originally dedicated to the god Amun.
-Ptolemy VI, VIII, and XII enlarged it and re-dedicated it to Isis.
+Ptolemy VI, VIII, and XII enlarged and re-dedicated it.

-Dabod was only 6 miles south of Aswan and was disassembled as part of the rescue efforts at the time of the building of the Aswan High Dam.
-The temple is now located in Madrid, Spain, an expression of thanks to the Spanish people for their assistance with the rescue of Nubian monuments in the 1960's.
+Dabod Temple was only 6 miles south of Aswan and was disassembled as part of the international rescue efforts at the time of the building of the Aswan High Dam.
+The temple is now located in Madrid, Spain, a gift from Egypt to the Spanish people for their help with the rescue of Nubian monuments in the 1960's.

 A Journey along the Banks of the Nile